Labyrinths & Liontaurs

 Senses and Communication

-Every intelligent magic item begins normal vision and the ability to hear, both with a range of 30 feet, as well as the ability to communicate empathically with its owner.
+Every intelligent magic item begins with normal vision and the ability to hear, both with a range of 30 feet, as well as the ability to communicate empathically with its owner.
 Empathy only allows the item to encourage or discourage certain actions through urges and emotions.
 Additional forms of communication and better senses increase the item's cost and Ego score, as noted on Table: Intelligent Item Senses and Communication.

 Empathy (Su): Empathy allows the item to encourage or discourage certain actions by communicating emotions and urges.
 It does not allow for verbal communication.